simplykevine/Agrikonecting/README.md

 - **Fair Pricing:** Ensures fair prices for both farmers and buyers by eliminating the middlemen.
 - **Wide Variety:** Includes various categories such as cash crops, food crops, and more.
 - **Responsive Design:** Accessible on different devices, including desktops, tablets, and smartphones.

+## Mission

+This project addresses key issues in the agricultural supply chain, including price manipulation by middlemen and lack of market access for farmers.
+It was chosen for its potential impact on improving the livelihoods of farmers and providing buyers with fresh produce at reasonable prices.

+## Target Audience

+Our target audience includes people with access to phones who are interested in buying fresh produce directly from farmers.
+This includes urban consumers looking for fresh and organic produce, as well as institutions like restaurants and grocery stores.

 ## Getting Started